 If you don’t have travel insurance yet, use this World Nomads coupon for the best travel insurance packages you can find.

-Finally, don’t forget to sort out your visa before traveling to Vietnam.
-You can obtain one through Ivisa for only $45 USD.
-I’ve used it in the past, the process is very fast and hassle-free and I warmly recommend them.
+Last but not least, don’t forget to sort out your visa before traveling to Vietnam.
+You can obtain a visa without a trip to the embassy through Ivisa for only $45 USD.
+I used this service a few times and the process is very fast and hassle-free.
+I warmly recommend them.

 Did you like this list of places to visit in Northern Vietnam?
 Do you prefer the north or the south of Vietnam?
 Do you think we didn’t mention some places that deserve mentioning?
 Let us know in the comments!